Codeception/Codeception/docs/modules/Laravel5.md

 ### seeAuthentication

-Checks that a user is authenticated
+Checks that a user is authenticated.
+You can specify the guard that should be use for Laravel >= 5.2.
+ * `param string|null` $guard

 ### seeCheckboxIsChecked